The 6th Annual Cascadia Grains Conference was January 19th & 20th, 2018 in Olympia, WA.

-June Russell of the NYC Greenmarket Regional Grains Project to be 2018 Cascadia Grains Keynote Speaker
+June Russell of the NYC Greenmarket Regional Grains Project, 2018 Cascadia Grains Keynote Speaker

-ABOUT JUNE RUSSELL: June grew up in Southwest Michigan’s famed Fruit Belt and has spent over twenty-five years in numerous capacities within the food business, from baker to chef to café and bar manager.
+ABOUT JUNE RUSSELL: Recognizes as Slow Food NYC’s Snailblazer 2017, June grew up in Southwest Michigan’s famed Fruit Belt and has spent over twenty-five years in numerous capacities within the food business, from baker to chef to café and bar manager.

 She has advocated on behalf of farmers and small producers throughout her career.
 June came to Greenmarket, GrowNYC in 2004 and learned the market system through managing several neighborhood-based markets across the City.
 Since 2007 she has been the organization’s Farm Inspections Manager and has traveled extensively within the region, visiting producer farms and production facilities.
 These experiences have given her the background and insight to think strategically on behalf of growers and on re-building a regional food system.
 Her recent work on facilitating the production of grains and processing in the region highlights Greenmarket’s capacity to be a progressive force in driving farm viability in the Northeast.

 June spearheads Greenmarket’s Regional Grains Project, which works collaboratively with researchers, farmers, processors, bakers, distillers, brewers, chefs and consumers to foster a thriving regional grains economy.
 Read More About the NYC Greenmarkets Regional Grains Project Here.

 HANDS-ON FRIDAY FIELD TRIPS JAN 19TH, 2018 IN THURSTON COUNTY WA